myylee/benchmark_sc_multiomic_integration/README.md

 Data simulation, evaluation, and plot generation are run after activating the scib2 environment.
 Details about environment setup can be ofund in the **methods/eval_scib2** folder.

 ## Data
-Proceesed source data and reference files used during data simulation and evaluations, as well as scripts to generate these files from raw dataset are in the **dataset** folder [coming soon].
+Proceesed source data and reference files used during data simulation and evaluations, as well as scripts to generate these files from raw dataset can be downloaded [here](https://upenn.box.com/s/jtua3rmmvzempjq55z4kj9xiij9dqoez).